Suraiya: Public image

 Suraiya in the poster of the 1949 film Char Din.

 Suraiya is regarded as one of the greatest and most accomplished actresses of Indian cinema.
 She is noted for her simple roles, sweet voice and beauty.
 One of the highest paid actress of the 1940s and 1950s, Suraiya appeared in Box Office Indias "Top Actresses" list seven times, from 1944 to 1950, and topped the list for three years (1948–1950).
 Box Office India also named her as the "Best Actress" of the 1940–1949 period.
 In 2022, she topped Outlook Indias "75 Best Bollywood Actresses" list.
 In 2013, Suraiya's film looks were voted as the "Best on-screen beauty", on the completion of 100 years of the Indian cinema.
 Suraiya set fashion trends, that are still relevant and her sarees are a major style statement of the 1940s and 1950s.

-After Suraiya established her career as a leading lady, she subsequently use to charge ₹1 lakh to ₹2 lakh per film and had a collection of limousines, including a Buick and a Lincoln.
+After Suraiya established her career as a leading lady, she subsequently used to charge ₹1 lakh to ₹2 lakh per film and had a collection of limousines, including a Buick and a Lincoln.
 Suraiya was the highest paid actress of her time and was the first Indian actress who was paid more than her male co-actors.
 In his book The Immortal Queen Suraiya, Ranjan Sain wrote about her work ethics, he said, "Suraiya's day began with recitations from the Holy Quran, some exercise and breakfast.
 Next were shoots at the studios where she was known to be very friendly and treated everyone with respect.
 She had no airs or demands and would make no fuss about anything, from her hair and makeup to costumes, camera angles, footage or dialogues.
 She faced the camera with confidence and accepted the outcome with grace."
 Commenting on Suraiya's stardom, Ismat Chughtai stated: "After her early work as a singer, Suraiya took a big leap and became a film star — one who sparkled so brightly that for a while, even Nargis paled before her.